zhiliangxu/opstest/opstest/index.md

 **Summary: **Learn how to install binary files in Duet Enterprise 2.0, the first stage in an installation of Duet Enterprise 2.0 in a SharePoint Server 2013 environment.

+**Summary: **Learn how to install binary files in Duet Enterprise 2.0, the first stage in an installation of Duet Enterprise 2.0 in a SharePoint Server 2013 environment.

 **Summary:** Learn how to install binary files in Duet Enterprise 2.0, the first stage in an installation of Duet Enterprise 2.0 in a SharePoint Server 2013 environment.

 **Summary:**Learn how to install binary files in Duet Enterprise 2.0, the first stage in an installation of Duet Enterprise 2.0 in a SharePoint Server 2013 environment.